callpraths/callpraths.github.io/_drafts/geo-feature-study.md

 ## Geometry Accessors

-_geo_ effectively provides 15 of the 42 functions in this [section of the _PostGIS_ reference](https://postgis.net/docs/manual-3.2/reference.html#Geometry_Accessors) .
+_geo_ effectively provides 15 of 42 functions in this
+[section of the _PostGIS_ reference](https://postgis.net/docs/manual-3.2/reference.html#Geometry_Accessors) .
 While
 there is a large gap in the feature set in this section, many of the missing functions have easy and idiomatic implementations using available accessors and iterators.
 Also, some of the functions are not applicable to _geo_ because